-Centering and protecting people, habitats and wildlife.
+Centering and protecting people, habitats, and wildlife.

-The risks from sea level rise, and the resources necessary to address those risks, are unequally distributed across the Bay Area.
-In order to understand vulnerability to adverse environmental impacts,
+The risks from sea level rise, and the resources necessary to address those risks, are unequally distributed among communities and ecosystems across the Bay Area.

+In order to understand community vulnerability to

-BCDC's Adapting to Rising Tides (ART) Program leverages existing research on specific socioeconomic characteristics that may reduce ability to prepare for, respond to, or recover from a hazard event or impacts from environmental burdens.
+sea level rise, BCDC's Adapting to Rising Tides (ART) Program leverages existing research on socioeconomic characteristics that may reduce ability to prepare for, respond to, or recover from a hazard event or impacts from environmental burdens.
 It has identified potential impacts to communities from current and future flooding including:

-- Loss of property and income; displacement from their communities. - Disrupted access to medical care and other critical services. - Loss of power and utilities. - Exposure to toxic substances, spread of disease, worsened pre-existing health conditions. - Physical and mental distress resulting from the flooding of homes and infrastructure.
+- Loss of property and income; displacement from their communities. - Disrupted access to medical care and other critical services. - Loss of power and utilities. - Spread of disease and worsened preexisting health conditions. - Physical and mental distress resulting from the flooding of homes and infrastructure.